 Protein conformational variability (or dynamics) for large macromolecules and its implication for their biological function attracts more and more attention.
 Collective motions of domains increase the ability of a protein to bind to partner molecules.
 Using atomic force microscopy (AFM) topographic images, it is possible to take snapshots of large multi-component macromolecules at the single molecule level and to reconstruct complete molecular conformations.
-Here, we report the application of a reconstruction protocol, named AFM-assembly, to characterise the conformational variability of the two C domains of and C2 domains of FVa can vary between 40° and 166°.
+Here, we report the application of a reconstruction protocol, named AFM-assembly, to characterise the conformational variability of the two C domains of human coagulation factor Va (FVa).
+Using AFM topographic surfaces obtained in liquid environment, it is shown that the angle between C1 and C2 domains of FVa can vary between 40° and 166°.
 Such dynamical variation in C1 and C2 domain arrangement may have important implications regarding the binding of FVa to phospholipid membranes.
-Keywords